On quasi-Albanese morphisms for log canonical Calabi-Yau pairs: Preparations

 \subsection{Subadditivity and positivity}

+The following is a summary of slightly generalizations of the relevant theorems due to Kawamata \cite{kawamata1981characterization}, Maehara \cite{maehara1986weak}, Campana \cite{Campana2004Orbifolds} and Fujino \cite{Fujino2017notes}, and it is one of the most important techniques used in this note.

 \begin{thm} Let $f:X\to Y$ be a fibration between smooth projective varieties.
-Let $D_X$ and $D_Y$ be reduced snc divisors on $X$ and $Y$ respectively.
-Denote by $F$ a general fiber of $f$.
-Assume that $f^{-1}D_Y\subset D_X$.
-Then the following holds.
+Let $D_X$ and $D_Y$ be divisors on $X$ and $Y$ respectively, such that $(X,D_X)$ and $(Y,D_Y)$ are log smooth lc.
+Assume that $D_Y$ is reduced.
+Denote by $F$ a very general fiber of $f$.
+Assume that Then the following holds.